radha-r27/radha-r27/README.md

 **Description of Dataset**

-The two datasets used in this capstone are Shoppe Brazil's Customer Dataset and Order details.
+The two datasets used in this capstone are Shoppe Brazil's Customer Dataset and Purchase Dataset.

 **_Customer Dataset:_**